sylvercis/hipay-docs/hipay-enterprise-sdk-magento1/06-Payment-Configuration.md

 |  Name    | Description|
 |----------|:-------------:|
 |  Send an email to customer for paying    |  If "YES", an email with a payment link is sent to the customer for hosted payment.
 If "NO", the payment has to be done by the administrator in the back office.
-|  Payment Email Sender   | Choose the sender of the email with the payment link.
+|  Payment Email Sender   | Chooses the sender of the email with the payment link.
-|  Payment Template   | Choose the email template.
+|  Payment Template   | Chooses the email template.

 ### MO/TO payment for hosted methods